-Glenn O'Farrell, Chief Executive Officer and Ombudsman, OmbudService for Life and Health Insurance; Stéphanie Robillard, Acting Senior Deputy Ombudsman, OmbdService for Life and Health Insurance; Tim Wilson, Head, Public Education and Strategic Planning, OmbudService for Life and Health Insurance
+Glenn O'Farrell, Chief Executive Officer and Ombudsman, OmbudService for Life and Health Stéphanie Robillard, Acting Senior Deputy Ombudsman, OmbdService for Life and Health Tim Wilson Head, Public Education and Strategic Planning, OmbudService for Life and Health

 Tim Wilson said that today's presentation would be on OLHI's public education strategy.
 OLHI wants the public to know that its services are free and timely, and it is using videos among other approaches to share some of these features.
-Communications and public education are now viewed as central to OLHI's mandate, so that consumers know that they have the option of using its services as an ombudservce in the life and health insurance sector.
+Communications and public education are now viewed as central to OLHI's mandate, so that consumers know that it has the option of using its services as an alternative dispute resolution organization.
 OLHI also piggybacks on specific initiatives such as promoting its services in November during Financial Literacy Month.

-A question was asked about how OLHI works with an insurer to review and respond to a consumer complaint; in response, the operational steps were reviewed with an emphasis on the information-gathering component.
-It was also noted that OLHI is not advocating for or against the insurer; and is impartial and independent.
+A question was asked about how OLHI works with an insurer to review and respond to a consumer complaint, and the operational element was reviewed with an emphasis on the information gathering element.
+It was also noted that OLHI is not advocating for or against the insurer, and is impartial and independent.

-In terms of issues raised by consumers, travel insurance-related and extended health care benefits-related complaints increased in 2021.
-The key area of consumer complaints around travel insurance claims was refunds for the cancellation of trips, and particularly the use of vouchers by companies for cancellations, instead of refunds.
+In terms of issues raised by consumers, travel insurance and extended health care complaints increased in 2021.
+The key area of consumer complaints around claims was around refunds for the cancellation of trips, and particularly the use of vouchers by companies for cancellations, instead of refunds.